openstack-archive/fuel-docs/pages/operations/patching-ops.rst

     * After the patch is installed, restart the affected service as specified in the documentation.

-  * Patching a slave node running Ubuntu or CentOS:
+  * Patching a slave node:

     * Run the command specified in the documentation to download the patch.
     * Run the command specified in the documentation to install the patch.